|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 On this track, we discussed the influence of post-holiday stress as it relates to over-spending and financial burdens-The Money Trap.
 We also discussed the importance of creating a practical financial plan that helps get you out of the money trap and on the path to financial stability.

-On the next track, we will discuss what fuels you.
+On the next track, we will discuss

 Online Continuing Education